solliancenet/azure-synapse-analytics-workshop-400/day-01/lab02-data-integration-part-2.md

     ![The data flow details icon is highlighted.](media/pipeline-user-profiles-activity-runs.png "Activity runs")

 6. The data flow details displays the data flow steps and processing details.
-In our example, processing time took around 30 seconds to process and output around 510k rows.
+In our example, processing time took around 30 seconds to process and output around 1 million rows.
 You can see which activities took longest to complete.
-The cluster startup time contributed almost three and a half minutes to the total pipeline run.
+The cluster startup time contributed over two minutes to the total pipeline run.

     ![The data flow details are displayed.](media/pipeline-user-profiles-data-flow-details.png "Data flow details")

 7. Select the `UserTopProductPurchasesASA` sink to view its details.
-We can see that 501,795 rows were calculated with a total of 30 partitions.
+We can see that 1,622,203 rows were calculated with a total of 30 partitions.
 It took around 3 seconds to stage the data in ADLS Gen2 prior to writing the data to the SQL table.
 The total sink processing time in our case was around 30 seconds.
 It is also apparent that we have a hot partition that is significantly larger than the others.
 If we need to squeeze extra performance out of this pipeline, we can re-evaluate data partitioning to more evenly spread the partitions to better facilitate parallel data loading and filtering.
 We could also experiment with disabling staging to see if there's a processing time difference.
 Finally, the size of the SQL Pool plays a factor in how long it takes to ingest data into the sink.

     ![The sink details are displayed.](media/pipeline-user-profiles-data-flow-sink-details.png "Sink details")